msr1k/puppet-translator/README.md

 Preface
 -------

-Translate passed text via Google Translate.
+This tool translates passed text via Google Translate.

 This tool internally uses Google Chrome, so it should have been installed on your system.
 And you should also specify the path to the chrome.
 It can be